 Why Oh Why tell me that I can't find a selection of shakuhachi's for sale in the UK??? (last time was the late Dan Mayers when he lived near me in Kent) Apart from a few players I know of here in the UK who only play and teach and do not sell, there does not seem to be anyone who sells and repairs shakuhachi's.... why?
 Please enlighten me if you know otherwise.

-Many blessings, Geoff Hearn _________________ One note of the shakuhachi resounds endlessly piercing the winter clouds.
+Many blessings, Geoff Hearn _________________ One note from the shakuhachi resounds endlessly piercing the winter clouds.

 Posted: 2017-01-14, 10:46 Post subject: Shakuhachi import horrors!